-If you are traveling to Iran by yourself without the help of a tour operator, you might need to know about Iran transport information.
+If you are travel to Iran by yourself without the help of a tour operator, you might need to know about Iran transport information.
 To arrive in Iran you can choose air, rail, or bus system depending on where are you coming from.
 Once you are inside the country the public transportation in big cities are available in a low price for everyone.

 If you are planning to travel to Iran, here is the link to online Iran visa.

 Taxis are widely available in big and small cities.
 You can either hail a private or a shuttle taxi.
 Shuttle taxis travel between the main streets and squares of the city so you need to know the name of the street or the square.
 Sometimes to arrive at your destination you might need to hop on more than one shuttle taxi or you can hail for a private ride which will be more expensive.
 To hail a private taxi you can say ‘Dar Bast’ to the driver and he will take you to your destination at any location in the city.
 It is the best to agree on a price before you get in the car.

 For a shuttle or a shared taxi, you can find the taxi stations on almost all the squares and most of the main streets of the city.
 You will see a lot of yellow or green taxis waiting on their stations to be filled and take off toward their destination.
 Taxis wait on lines with the name of their destinations written on a sign next to each line.
 If you do not see a taxi station step on the road and shout the name of your destination for the taxis going on your way and the one that is going to your destination will stop.